-“Our national wonders are literally the envy of the world.
-They’ve always been and always will be central to our heritage as a people and essential to our identity as a nation,” Biden said in a speech at a White House summit on conservation action on March 21, when he announced the new monuments.
-In that same speech, he said that by granting the protections, the U.S. is safeguarding “the heart and the soul of our national pride.
+“Our national wonders are literally the envy of the world,” Biden said in a speech at a White House summit on conservation action on March 21, when he announced the Avi Kwa Ame and Castner Range monuments.
+“They’ve always been and always will be central to our heritage as a people and essential to our identity as a nation.”
+In that speech, he said that by granting the protections, the United States is safeguarding “the heart and the soul of our national pride.
 We’re protecting pieces of history, telling our story that will be told for generations upon generations to come.”

-Jenny Rowland, director of public lands at the Center for American Progress, told AFAR that both the BLM and the U.S. Forest Service (which oversees many of the country’s old growth forests that are vital for storing carbon) have recently released draft rulemaking that “will increase conservation on these lands that don’t necessarily have a specific protected status.
+Jenny Rowland, director of public lands at the Center for American Progress, told AFAR that both the BLM and the U.S. Forest Service (which oversees many of the country’s old-growth forests that are vital for storing carbon) have recently released draft rule-making that “will increase conservation on these lands that don’t necessarily have a specific protected status.
 That will help prioritize conservation as one of their primary uses and that would feed into that 30 by 30 goal.”

-“This is one of the most ambitious conservation agendas from any administration in the history of this country,” said Gaby Diaz, a communications manager for the Wilderness Society, a non-profit land conservation organization.
+“This is one of the most ambitious conservation agendas from any administration in the history of this country,” said Gaby Diaz, a communications manager for the Wilderness Society, a nonprofit land conservation organization.
 “The short answer is yes, we’re going to see a lot more national park land in the coming years.”

 Here’s what you need to know about the freshly minted monuments and which national park units could be next.

-The two newest U.S. national monuments
+The 5 newest U.S. national monuments

-“It’s a place of reverence, it’s a place of spirituality, it’s a place of healing, and now it will be recognized for its significance as a whole and will be preserved forever,” Biden said in his speech on March 21.
+“It’s a place of reverence, it’s a place of spirituality, it’s a place of healing, and now it will be recognized for its significance as a whole and will be preserved forever,” Biden said of Avi Kwa Ame in his speech on March 21.

-“To the native people who point to Avi Kwa Ame as their spiritual birthplace, and every Nevadan who knows the value of our cherished public lands: Today is for you,″ Democratic Representative Dina Titus of Nevada, who sponsored a bill to protect the area, tweeted on March 21.
+“To the Native people who point to Avi Kwa Ame as their spiritual birthplace, and every Nevadan who knows the value of our cherished public lands: Today is for you″ Democratic Representative Dina Titus of Nevada, who sponsored a bill to protect the area, tweeted on March 21.

 Meanwhile, on the far western edge of Texas, near El Paso, the new Castner Range National Monument now protects 6,672 acres.
 From the mid-1920s to the mid-1960s, the mountain range served as a training facility for the Army at Fort Bliss during World War II, the Korean War, and the Vietnam War.
 Since the 1960s, the land has been managed by the military and was closed to the public.

-“The designation of Castner Range National Monument is significant to the region and nation as it protects unique cultural, historical and ecological areas,” said Janae’ Reneaud Field, executive director of The Frontera Land Alliance, a nonprofit working to preserve wilderness in the Chihuahuan desert.
-“The area, when safe for entry, will provide the community access to a special place that showcases the Mexican Gold Poppy, Alluvial Fans, military history, and evidence of indigenous people’s ways of life with over 40 historic sites.”
+“The designation of Castner Range National Monument is significant to the region and nation as it protects unique cultural, historical, and ecological areas,” said Janaé Reneaud Field, executive director of the Frontera Land Alliance, a nonprofit working to preserve wilderness in the Chihuahuan desert.
+“The area, when safe for entry, will provide the community access to a special place that showcases the Mexican gold poppy, alluvial fans, military history, and evidence of Indigenous people’s ways of life with over 40 historic sites.”

 What land could be protected next?